Tickets for National Museum of Science and Technology Leonardo da Vinci: Skip The Line

 - Get into a hands-on museum dedicated to spreading the understanding of scientific phenomena (and showing their practical application)

 Milan's National Museum of Science and Technology (Museo Nazionale della Scienza e della Tecnologia) is housed in a 16th-century monastery, and features a collection of more than 16,000 items - including models based on da Vinci's engineering sketches.
 It's a fascinating place to delve into the mind of whiz-genius overachiever da Vinci, and learn about cutting-edge tech.
+On now: Transformers Art, by Montenegrin artist Danilo Baletic, robotic sculptures from 3-8 meters tall.

 Leonardo da Vinci was a true Renaissance man (and not just because he was alive during the Italian Renaissance).